 The current consensus based on research is to treat them conservatively since the functional outcome and chance of re-rupture is similar (7% to 15%) using both approaches but surgical intervention has a higher risk of infection.

-Achilles tendon surgery is usually considered if your Achilles has re-ruptured or there is delay of two weeks between the rupture and the diagnosis and commencement of conservative bracing and treatment.
+Achilles tendon surgery is usually considered if your Achilles has re-ruptured or there is a delay of two weeks between the rupture and the diagnosis and commencement of conservative bracing and treatment.

-Most surgeons will recommend that you commence physiotherapy about one week post-op.
+Most surgeons will recommend that you commence physiotherapy about one-week post-op.
 It is important to not over-stress your Achilles tendon repair.
 Professional guidance of a physiotherapist experienced in Achilles tendon rupture rehabilitation is strongly recommended for your best outcome.